-Image and Text contributed by Sir Mohinder Dhillon, Kenya
+Image and Narrative contributed by Sir Mohinder Dhillon, Kenya

 The following text is a summarised and edited version of excerpts from an unpublished Autobiography of the contributor.

 Looking back over the 80 years, I wonder how, as a simple village boy from Punjab who never even finished school, did I end up in Africa, dodging bullets to make a living from shooting hundreds of kilometres of film in some of the world’s most dangerous regions.

 I come from the proud martial family of the Sikhs.
 I do not know the exact date of my birth, although my passport says 25 October 1931, Baburpur, Punjab.
 At the time, births were not registered, and parents habitually exaggerated the ages of their children in order to get them into school early and so have their own hands free during the day.
 Baburpur, formerly called Retla (the place of sand), was renamed after Mughal Emperor Babur who had reportedly camped near our village for a few weeks.

 My father, Tek Singh, was the first person in our village to get an education.
 He was an adventurous man, and in 1918 at the age of 17, he responded with enthusiasm to the recruiting posters for workers on the Uganda Railway in British East Africa.
 Believing that there was safety in numbers, he was joined by friends and former classmates from nearby villages and the determined young men collectively took up the challenge of seeking a better life abroad.